freignat91/agrid/README.md

 # Install

-Docker 1.12.5 min should be installed.
-Warning agrid doesn't work on Docker 1.13 for now.
-Update on going... pull this image or rebuild it:
+Docker 1.12.5 min should be installed, better docker 1.13

+pull this image or rebuild it:

 - clone the git project: https://github.com/freignat91/agrid
 - execute make install to build the agrid command line executable
 - execute make build to create a image freignat91/agrid:latest

-agrid can't be used as a single container, it needs to be started as a service;
+agrid can't be used as a single container, it needs to be started as a service on a swarm machine (manager or worker), to create a swarm mamager on the local machine with a usable network execute:
+ - docker swarm init --advertise-addr 127.0.0.1
+ - docker network create -d overlay aNetwork

-For instance with 5 nodes, using a publish port 30103 and network aNetwork [dataPath] should exist on the host, it contains all the data saved by agrid
+For instance with 5 nodes, using a publish port 30103 and the network "aNetwork" [dataPath] should exist on the host, it contains all the data saved by agrid

 ```